How to Make Money in Medical School

 - Enter online surveys

-Now that you know how you can make money as a medical student, you might be wondering if there are ways of making more money that only involve being a doctor.
+Now that you know how you can make money as a medical student, you might wonder if there are ways of making more money that only involve being a doctor.

 And there is one way.
 Moving to another country!

-It took a lot of effort to put this article together, so if you could share it with your friends and colleagues who might find some value from it then that would be amazing.
+It took a lot of effort to put this article together, so if you could share it with your friends and colleagues who might find some value in it, that would be amazing.

 Have a good day!